SCAI-BIO/Dynamic_Ensemble/README.md

 # A Dynamic Ensemble Model for short-term Forecasting in Pandemic Situations - Botz et al

-This repository is part of the publication entitled "a dynamic ensemble model for short-term forecasting in pandemic situations".
+This repository is part of the publication entitled "a dynamic ensemble model for short-term forecasting in pandemic situations" (https://journals.plos.org/globalpublichealth/article?id=10.1371/journal.pgph.0003058).
 In the following we will describe how this repository is organized and how to run the scripts.
 For questions please contact Jonas Botz (jonas.botz@scai.fraunhofer.de).

 ## Organization: